tmiland/invidious-updater/README.md

 - [X] Tested on Linux Mint.
   - See [#15](https://github.com/tmiland/Invidious-Updater/issues/15)
 - [X] Tested on Arch Linux
-  - Docker option not tested yet.
+  - [X] Docker option tested and working

   If you get permission issues, set selinux to permissive.
   See how to here: [Disable SELinux or Set it to Permissive mode in Fedora 28 / 29, RHEL or CentOS](https://www.kaizenuslife.com/disable-or-set-selinux-permissive-in-fedora-rhel-or-cent-os/)